Herman and Katnip: Herman’s cousins and nephews

 Herman the mouse had several identical cousins who appeared in various shorts.
 These cousins include Reuben, Dubin, and Louie, three grey mice with red shorts.
 In addition to these, other unnamed mice also appear as Herman's cousins and relatives in earlier shorts.
 In every plot of the shorts, the mice are shown as victims, trying relaxing in a place, steal food, etc, when their usual nemesis Katnip shows up with intent of making certain that no mouse in the area enjoys anything, only when Herman arrives with the intent of violence against the cat, to protect his cousins.
 They also frequently appeared in Harvey Comics’ Herman and Katnip comic books in the 1950s to the 1970s.

 Herman also had three nephews introduced in Of Mice and Menace (1954).
-In the shorts he takes his nephews to place like a penny arcade, a circus or a museum unaware that Katnip is on patrol.
+In the shorts he takes his nephews to places like a penny arcade, a circus or a museum unaware that Katnip is on patrol.
 They only appeared in 3 cartoons together.
 One of the nephews, Murgatroyd made his final appearance in the Cat in the Act (1957).

 Spike

-Spike is a muscular grey cat voiced by Jackson Beck who first appeared in A Bicep Built for Two (1955), another nemesis of Katnip.
+Spike is another nemesis of Katnip, a muscular grey cat voiced by Jackson Beck who first appeared in A Bicep Built for Two (1955).
 In the short Katnip's serenading of a girl cat is interrupted by Spike that runs him off and takes over.
 The love-lorn Katnip is determined to best Spike and enlists the aid of Herman.
 Spike would make another appearance in the final short Katnip’s Big Day (1959).